Moonrise (TV series): Production and release

 The series was originally announced on June 8, 2022, to be directed by Masashi Koizuka and produced by Wit Studio, with Tow Ubukata writing the scripts.
-On September 25, 2022, it was announced Hiromu Arakawa would be designing the characters and Ryou Kawasaki would be composing the music.
+On September 25, 2022, it was announced Hiromu Arakawa would be designing the characters and Ryo Kawasaki would be composing the music.
 Originally scheduled for 2024, the series premiered on Netflix on April 10, 2025.
 Its ending theme song, "Daijōbu" (It's All Right), is performed by Aina the End.